howardisaacson/Introduction-to-Astronomy-Research-2018/Week10/README.md

 ### Writing Exercise
 - Please spend 5 minutes reflecting on your favorite part of the summer program, and describe the topics you found most useful.

+Teaching notes: We had each student produce one question on the paper, in the chat, in order to engage the students.
+Each student then read their question, and the mentors can answer accordingly.